beatrisantunes/beatrisantunes/README.md

 - 📚 Currently studying front-end languages

+- 👩‍💻 Currently working as a Low Code Technician at Central IT

 - 💡Ambassador of Campus Expert from Digital Innovation One Inc.

 - 🎮 I like videogames, but don't really know how to play